SheharyarAmin/Kuponglig_SDK/doc/UserApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **getUserApiV1UserUserIdGet**
-> UserModel getUserApiV1UserUserIdGet(userId)
+> UserModel getUserApiV1UserUserIdGet(userId, checkDeletionStatus, login)

 Get User

 Endpoint to fetch a user by ID.
+When check_deletion_status=True, it will also check if there's a pending deletion request.
+When login=True, any pending deletion requests will be automatically canceled.

 ### Example
 ```dart